Evan O'Hanlon: Competitive athletics

+He announced his retirement on 6 November 2023.

 Other sports

 O'Hanlon has participated in rugby union.
 His involvement as a player ended because of repeated injuries.
 He has also competed in rowing as a school athlete.
 In November 2018 O'Hanlon commenced training as a bobsled pilot at Lillehammer, Norway.
 Following racing in Europe in 2019 and 2020 O'Hanlon suffered a serious foot injury during bobsled training in Germany.
 In February 2021 Evan became a dual-sport national representative for Australia as the pilot of the 2 man bobsled at the 2021 Bobsleigh and Skeleton World Championships held in Altenberg, Germany.

 Recognition

 O'Hanlon was AIS Junior Athlete of the Year in 2008, and was also named Athletics Australia's 2008 Athlete of the Year – Male AWD.
 Cleo magazine named him as a finalist in its 2008 Bachelor of the Year contest.
 In 2011, he was nominated for The Age's Sport Performer Award in the Performer with a Disability category.
 In 2011, he received a Sport Achievement Award from the Australian Institute of Sport.
 O'Hanlon was a finalist for the 2012 Australian Paralympian of the Year.
 In November 2013, he was named Athletics Australia Male Para-Athlete of the Year.
 In 2014, he was inducted into the Sydney Olympic Park Athletic Centre Path of Champions.
 Inaugural inductee to University of Canberra Sport Walk of Fame in 2022.